 The scientific community has long been transfixed by the giant cephalopods, including the giant squid, the colossal squid, and perhaps most mysteriously the great kraken of the northern Atlantic Ocean.
 Although no specimens of the kraken have been successfully taken alive, strong anecdotal evidence for its continued abundance is ample, in the form of some old ass paintings (Fig. 1) and by the fact of how “bad ass” it is.
 It has been widely assumed that a single kraken could easily consume approximately one full boat of sweaty Norwegians, in a single sitting, again referencing back to some old ass paintings.

 Related studies have also demonstrated that the emergence of an opposable thumb makes essentially any species supremely more effective at destroying other plant and animal life.
 How do you fire a fifteen centimeter (15 cm) motor round into a slumbering coastal village without a thumb?
 Simply put, you do it with one of your other fingers.
 But the point is, you look totally stupid doing it because you have no thumb.
-Ever since the common gray wolf (canis lupus) developed into the thumb-bearing common werewolf (canis lupus lunaris), mortality rates among populations of rural European peasantry have sky-rocketed.
+Ever since the common gray wolf (Canis lupus) developed into the thumb-bearing common werewolf (Canis lupus lunaris), mortality rates among populations of rural European peasantry have sky-rocketed.

 The obvious question becomes, what would happen should a kraken ever develop an opposable thumb?
 Would feeding still be restricted to dragging down passing vessels into the icy depths of the ocean to consume all hands in a orgy of macabre blood-letting?
 Or would the kraken be able to aspire to even more horrible manners of slaughter and conquest, now equipped with a more effective grip?
 This paper aims to answer these important questions.